barnalismollich/coyotiv-barnali-smollich/README.md

 # **Non-Goals**

-1. Information only for family and not for the public.
+1. Information only for family and not for the public (thus login and logout functions are mandatory).
 2. No todo or shopping list.
 3. Form follows function, i.e. the website contains mandatory stuff (Privacy Policy, Terms of use) but is not a fancy website.
 4. Only storage of documents.
 No storage of photos, videos and audios in the first version.